 INFORMATION TECHNOLOGY: What amazes me is that after so many years of reporting and attempting to demystify this subject, companies worldwide still have huge problems making technology deliver.
 Consumers on the other hand, have become more techno-literate and are demanding vendors deliver solutions that are effective.

-As well as launching the first business tv channel for the IT industry, I’m perhaps best known for editing Which Computer? in the 1980s.
+As well as launching the first business tv channel for the IT industry – The Computer Channel (British Satellite Broadcasting in 1990 (see right) – I’m perhaps best known for editing Which Computer? in the 1980s.
 I edited the respected IT monthly (the style and content of which many of today’s business and computer, and consumer, publications have copied) for three years, and won a number of editorial and design awards (I was twice nominated for ‘Computer Journalist Of The Year’).
 I also chaired the magazine’s series of ‘Management Conferences’.

 From 1984-1997 I was also a regular contributor to The Daily Telegraph ‘Special Reports’ and The Times ‘Interface’ sections, covering many of the major events that have shaped today’s technology business, and explaining how business can best exploit the tools at its disposal.